 • Great Awakening | Definition, Summary, Key Figures, Significance, Effects, & Facts | Britannica

 • There was a massive appetite for evangelical Christianity held by men and women living on both sides of the Atlantic during the latter half of the eighteenth century.
-That appetite is back with a vengeance this time around.
+That appetite will soon be back with a vengeance this time around.
 It’s not the people; it’s the event.

-• Since the 1960s, conservative evangelical Protestant churches have grown dramatically, while the other denominations have been slip-sliding away.
+• Since the 1960s, conservative evangelical Protestant churches have been growing while the other Protestant denominations have been slip-sliding away.
+Membership in the Catholic Church has also been declining.
 Concurrently, cultures worldwide have fallen into the sewers of oblivion.
 Religious culture in America today bears many resemblances to that of the pre-awakened eighteenth century, a meandering, no-direction home state of mind.

 • The long-term effects of the Great Awakening were the decline of Quakers, Anglicans, and Congregationalists.
 Concurrently, the Presbyterians and the Baptists were on the uptick.
 It also caused the emergence of Black Protestantism throughout the South.
 Religious tolerance grew.
 Denominationalism grew.
 Inner peace was at hand.

-• The Great Awakening religious revival in the British American Colonies mainly occurred between 1720 the 1740s.
+• The Great Awakening religious revival in the British American Colonies mainly occurred between 1720 and 1740s.
 The birthing of America was just a bit further on down the line.

 • The Second Great Awakening and Utopian Societies - ppt video online download